It is easy to tell people what to do, but to really assist people to change it is important for everybody to learn the

 Areas to be addressed are healthy lifestyles and eating habits that enable families to provide a nurturing home environment.
 It includes healthy social habits, healthy sleeping routines, and teaching simple yet nutrient rich ways of cooking that fits into a busy modern family.

 At the end of the course, the participants will understand the human body and its function, and the connection between physical and mental health.
-It will enable the participants to apply and integrate the learned knowledge into their daily lives with the practical tools taught during the eight weeks.
+It will enable the participants to apply and integrate the learned knowledge into their daily lives with the practical tools taught during the four weeks.

 During the course students will be introduced to a variety of practices that will enable them to use these tools in their daily lives.
 They will learn to prepare healthy, home cooked meals and preserves on a budget that will sustain good family health.
 In integration with the practical element, the participants will learn how the body functions and what the connection between physical and mental health implies.
 The focus is on prevention rather than treatment.
 We aim to provide basic knowledge that forms a foundation for future generations.